Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 {% endhint %}

 {% hint style="tip" %}
-By switching the file type combo box value it is possible to import a comma separated values file (csv).
-For csv files, the used separator is determined automatically.
+By switching the file type combo box value it is possible to import a comma separated values file (csv or nmdat).
+For those file the user is prompted to select the separator used for their parsing.
 Supported separators are semicolon, comma, tabulator, period or colon.
 Values can be enclosed in quotes.
 {% endhint %}